 Additionally, revenue-sharing models are another alternative that can benefit college athletes indirectly.

-Instead of directly paying athletes, they can allocate a portion of the revenue college sports programs towards improving athletic facilities, enhancing coaching staff, and providing additional resources for athletes.
+Instead of directly paying athletes, they can allocate a portion of the revenue of college sports programs towards improving athletic facilities, enhancing coaching staff, and providing additional resources for athletes.

 This ensures that they reinvest the financial success of college sports back into the athletic program, ultimately benefiting all athletes.